dhuntcode/sparx-learning-task/README.md

 *(Based on the current state of the notebook execution)*

 * **Q1: Common Students:** 1394 distinct students have both assessment and activity data.
-* **Q2: Mean Progress:** For students with at least two assessments, the mean progress (change in percentage score) between consecutive assessments was approximately -2.59%. *(Note: Exact value depends on the final execution)*.
+* **Q2: Mean Progress:** For students with at least two assessments, the mean progress (change in percentage score) between consecutive assessments was approximately -2.59%..
 * **Q3: Progress Distribution:** A histogram/density plot visualizing the distribution of progress values was generated.
 * **Q4: First vs. Second Test Performance:**
     * 1388 students were compared after handling missing data.